trieu/leo-cdp-free-edition/README.md

 # Why is LEO CDP ?

-1. Unifies customer data: LEO CDP allows businesses to unify customer data from various sources such as websites, mobile apps, and offline interactions into a single customer profile.
+1. It allows businesses to unify customer data from various sources such as websites, mobile apps, and offline interactions into a single customer profile.
 This can help businesses better understand their customers and provide a more consistent experience across channels.
-2. Offers ease of use: LEO CDP has a user-friendly interface and can be easily integrated with other marketing technologies.
+2. It offers ease of use: LEO CDP has a user-friendly interface and can be easily integrated with other marketing technologies.
 This makes it easy for businesses to use and implement without requiring extensive technical knowledge.
-3. You need an on-premises software solution to deploy in your private cloud servers
+3. LEO CDP is the on-premises software solution, so you can deploy in your private cloud servers or even your PC
-4. You want to build your own Customer Data Platform (CDP) for your digital business and digital transformation
+4. You can custom and build your own Customer Data Platform (CDP) for your digital business and digital transformation

 # LEO CDP FREE Edition